diy-cloud/compositor/readme.md

 post request to `http://<SERVER>:8888/register/:id` or `https://<SERVER>:9999/register/:id` with image built by dockerfile.

 and some client can request to `http://<SERVER>:80/:id` or `https://<SERVER>:443/:id` with any route or path variable, body, etc...

+## image

+the image will be registered is a http server listening on 80 port.